-2020 will go down as one of the most challenging years of learning, as there have been so many interruptions.
+2020 will go down as one of the most challenging years for learning, as there have been so many interruptions.

-Learners have had to adjust to being home-schooled as well as to the new normal that COVID-19 has brought into our lives.
+Learners have had to adjust to being home-schooled and the new normal that COVID-19 has brought into our lives.

 They had to endure not seeing their teachers, friends and not socialising with other kids.
 Despite all this, they had to keep up with their school work.